Coca-Cola Refreshing Filmmaker's Award

-Created in 1998, the Coca-Cola Refreshing Filmmaker's Award is an award given out to the student filmmaker—or pair of student filmmakers as of 2017—who wins the annual Coca-Cola Refreshing Films contest.
+Debuted in 1998, the Coca-Cola Refreshing Films Red Ribbon Award is an award given out to the student filmmaker—or pair of student filmmakers as of 2026—who wins the annual Coca-Cola Refreshing Films contest.
 In the contest, current students or recent graduates from participating film schools across the United States submit entries of original scripts following specific themes provided each year by the contest organizers.
 However, all scripts are meant to highlight how Coca-Cola serves as an integral part of the movie-going experience.
-Fifteen semifinalist scripts are selected by a group of judges who then provide feedback, and the semifinalist teams rework their scripts and create storyboards.
-As of the 2022 edition of the contest, four finalist scripts are then chosen, and the student filmmakers receive $18,000 to produce their films along with behind-the-scenes footage.
+Eight semifinalist scripts are selected by a group of judges who then provide feedback, and the semifinalist teams rework their scripts and create storyboards.
+As of the 2026 edition of the contest, three finalist scripts are then chosen, and the student filmmakers receive $22,000 to produce their films along with behind-the-scenes footage.
 A panel of industry professionals known as the "Red Ribbon Panel" judge the films on the categories of creativity, entertainment value, and creative fit to theme and tone.
-The highest scoring film is declared the winner of the contest and is shown in select theater locations nationwide (specifically AMC and Cinemark locations as of the 2022 contest).
+The highest scoring film is declared the winner of the contest and is shown in select theater locations nationwide (specifically AMC, B&B and Cinemark locations as of the 2026 contest).

 Coca-Cola Refreshing Filmmaker's Award Winners

 Since its inception in 1998, twenty-two student filmmakers or pairs of student filmmakers have won the Coca-Cola Refreshing Filmmaker's Award (the number of winners is lower than the number of years since the beginning of the contest due to the absence of the contest in 2015 and 2021).
-Notable winners include bestselling author and director of Fanboys and Barely Lethal Kyle Newman and Emmy Award winning director Josh Greenbaum.
+Notable finalists include bestselling author and director of Fanboys and Barely Lethal Kyle Newman and Emmy Award-winning director Josh Greenbaum, and award-winning writer and director Hikari Miyazaki.
 Many winners have gone on to write, direct and produce feature films or series for major brands or platforms.